 Image Credit: IT World

 Other popular choices for app integration include Google Calendar and a video conferencing app called Veeting rooms.

 Mailbird works for Windows users on desktop and mobile.
-The Lite version is free and will allow you to sync three email accounts.
-If you want to sync more than that and want other, more advanced functionalities -- like the ability to "snooze" your email, Boomerang-style -- then you'll have to get the paid version for $1/month or $45 for a lifetime subscription.
+The Lite version is free, but if you want other, more advanced functionalities -- like the ability to "snooze" your email -- then you'll have to get the paid version for $1/month or $45 for a lifetime subscription.